DEMON-NEUROHACK/Challenge-3-London-Team-C/README.md

 \[PCA/autoencoder description here by @Hanz\]

+Prior to training the classifier model, dimensionality reduction and feature selection were performed on the training datasets.
+The purpose of this initial step is to optimise model training by only selecting the top features from the dataset.
+In this project, we compared PCA and autoencoders for dimensionality reduction and feature selection.

 The code used to run PCA can be found [here](https://github.com/DEMON-NEUROHACK/Challenge-3-London-Team-C/blob/main/code/PCA.ipynb).
 The code used to create and train the autoencoder can be found